About Bayit Publishing

 Our first print publication is a volume for mourners entitled Beside Still Waters: A Journey of Comfort and Renewal, published jointly by Bayit and Ben Yehuda Press.
 Beside Still Waters contains materials for before death as well as for the stages of mourning, times of remembrance, and more.
 Read all about it — including list of contributors, praise for the book, and an excerpt of what’s inside — and order a copy now for only $18.
 (There’s a discount for bulk orders of 10 or more copies.)
 Published in 2019.

-As of 2019 we have several publications in the pipeline, including:
+We also have several print publications in the pipeline, including: